 This has got to be the most uncomfortable question anyone fighting hepatitis C is faced with.
-I know even for myself I get all nervous and that clammy-hand feeling.
-It is because at that moment whatever comes out of our mouth will be subject to criticism, rejection, and judgment.
+I know that even for myself, I get all nervous and that clammy-hand feeling.
+It is because, at that moment, whatever comes out of our mouth will be subject to criticism, rejection, and judgment.
 We all fear not being accepted by our peers, family, and friends.
-I will admit, even I still get this feeling AND I have been very public about having the disease.
-Several documentaries, news features, magazine articles and yet I still get that nervous feeling if I get asked by someone.
+I will admit, I still get this feeling, even though I have been very public about having the disease.
+Several documentaries, news features, magazine articles, and I still get that nervous feeling.

 The stigma attached to hep C is still a factor.
-Although it has gotten a little better over the past 5 years, it remains to be a negative diagnosis.
+Although it has gotten a little better over the past 5 years, it remains to be a negative diagnosis, and highly stigmatized too.
 That part I really get upset about.
-I know many other health issues also have high negative stigma tied to them as well.
-But with our now 98% cure rates, I would have hoped that stigma started to relax more and more.
+I know that many other health issues also have high negative stigma tied to them, but with our now ~98% cure rates, I would have hoped that stigma would started to relax more and more.

 It is difficult to put your life out in public.
-Facing all sorts of backlash, shame or whatever.
+Facing all sorts of backlash, shame, or whatever.
 It is not easy.
-When I chose to go public, I wanted to be that ‘everyday American woman’ face to a disease that no one would have expected ME to have.
-I wanted people to see me and say “oh man, if she has it, could I?”
-I wanted to show that a normal everyday person CAN have this.
-A woman with a career, a mother, a wife, a friend, a daughter could be fighting a horrible disease with high stigma.
-That it is not a three-headed monster drooling from the sides of her mouth.
-I was just an everyday working woman with a family.
+When I chose to go public, I wanted to be that ‘everyday American woman’ faced with a disease that no one would have expected ME to have.
+I wanted people to see me and say, “Oh man, if she has it, could I?”.
+I wanted to show that a normal, everyday person CAN have this.
+A woman with a career, a woman who is a mother, a wife, a friend, and a daughter could be fighting this horrible disease.
+I wanted them to see that it is not a three-headed monster drooling from the sides of its mouth.
+I was just an everyday, working woman with a family.

 It shouldn’t matter how people contracted hep C

 It has always been my thought about hep C, that yes, there are ways other than blood transfusions to contract the disease and much more difficult lifestyles than what I experienced.
-I am not here to pretend to understand and know how another who is fighting addiction feels with the stigma of that.
-But I do know we share the same stigma of hep C. It doesn’t matter how one contracts this disease, we are bonded by the same dragon we are fighting (a term used in the hep C communities to describe and call hep C) It also should not be looked down on as to how I contracted it versus someone fighting addiction because that does not matter.
-The battle from contraction is the same after that point.
+I am not here to pretend to understand how a person who is fighting addiction feels with the stigma of that.
+However, I do know that we share the same stigma of hep C. It doesn’t matter how one contracts this disease, we are bonded by the same dragon we are fighting (a term used in the hep C communities to describe and call hep C) It doesn’t matter how I contracted it versus someone fighting addiction- it does not matter.
+After the point of contraction, the battle is the same.